hatchet/hatchet/docs/index.rst

-Hatchet is a Python-based library to analyze performance data that has a hierarchy (derived from calling context trees, call graphs, callpath traces, nested regions’ timers, etc.).
+Hatchet is a Python-based library to analyze performance data that has a hierarchy (derived from calling context trees, call graphs, callpath traces, nested regions' timers, etc.).
 Hatchet implements various operations to analyze a single hierarchical data set or compare multiple data sets.

 .. toctree::